mondoohq/docs/docs/platform/maintain/access/team_members.md

 You can invite team members at the organization level or at an individual space level.

-Team members of an organization have access to all of the spaces and workspace under that organization, as well any additional spaces created in the future.
+Team members of an organization have access to all of the spaces and workspaces under that organization, as well any additional spaces created in the future.

 ## Role-based access control